Walk to End HIV FAQs

 Is there a donation deadline?

-We will continue to accept donations (online, checks and cash) for AIDS Walk Washington 2012 through December 31, 2013.
+We will continue to accept donations (online, checks and cash) for Walk to End HIV through December 31, 2014.
 Donations will continue to be attributed to participant accounts.

 If someone wants to donate by personal check, who should the check be made payable to?